 Change URL - CNAME - Prenly

-4. Based on the above-mentioned example, it is enough that you tell us that you have made a CNAME on "epaper.example.com" and want to get this into your web app.
+with information about which subdomain you have chosen and which your main domain is. - Based on the above example, it is enough to tell us that you have made a CNAME on "epaper.example.com" and want to get this into your web app.

-PS.
 What is a subdomain?

-A subdomain is an extension of the parent domain.
+A subdomain, also called a subdomain, is an extension to the main domain.
 The most frequent subdomain today is "www".
-In the "www.example.com" URL, the "www" bit is the subdomain; "example.com" is the main domain.
-For many web hosts, it is the main domain that customers need to buy.
+In the web address (URL) "www.example.com", the "www" part is the subdomain; "example.com" is the main domain.

-A subdomain usually does not cost anything extra, depending on which web host you have as a customer.
-Many of Prenly's customers have chosen to use the "epaper" subdomain for Prenly.
+Many of Prenly's customers have chosen to use the subdomain "epaper" for Prenly.

 Create a CNAME record yourself